Skip to Content

 Tongues (and Interpretation)

 The divine strength or ability to pray in a heavenly language to encourage your spirit and to commune with God.
-The gift of tongues is often accompanied by interpretation and should be used appropriately.
+The gift of tongues is often accompanied by the spiritual gift of interpretation of tongues and should be used appropriately.

 • This is a miraculous or “sign” gift